harishpakala/DigitalTwinFrameWork/README.md

 ## Dependencies

-This repository hosts the source code for Python AASx Server,
+This repository hosts the source code for DigitalTwinFramework,

 :one: The  code is written in Python 3.9 <br />
 :two: All the Python dependencies are specified in the [requirements.txt](https://github.com/harishpakala/DigitalTwinFramework/blob/master/requirements.txt) <br />